microsoft/Windows-IoT-Samples/README.md

 For more info about the programming models, platforms, languages, and APIs demonstrated in these samples, please refer to the guidance, tutorials, and reference topics provided in the Windows 10 documentation available in the [Windows Developer Center](http://go.microsoft.com/fwlink/p/?LinkID=532421).
 These samples are provided as-is in order to indicate or demonstrate the functionality of the programming models and feature APIs for Windows.

-## Contributions
+## Contributing

-**Note**:
-* When contributing, make sure you are contributing from the **develop** branch and not the master branch.
-Your contribution will not be accepted if your PR is coming from the master branch.

 These samples are direct from the feature teams and we welcome your input on issues and suggestions for new samples.
 If you would like to see new coverage or have feedback, please consider contributing.
 You can edit the existing content, add new content, or simply create new issues.
 We’ll take a look at your suggestions and will work together to incorporate them into the docs.

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.opensource.microsoft.com.

+**Note**:
+* When contributing, make sure you are contributing from the **develop** branch and not the master branch.
+Your contribution will not be accepted if your PR is coming from the master branch.

+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

 ## See also